Can Foreigners Open One Too?Malaysian Bank Account— How to Open One, Recommended Banks & Required Documents

 | CIMB | Strong online features with a well-developed app | For those comfortable with online operations | People who want to make heavy use of online banking |

-Priority Banking / Premier accounts are sometimes handled more flexibly than standard accounts.
-However, checks on your visa, reason for stay, and proof of funds are still carried out.
+Priority Banking / Premier accounts may be handled more flexibly than standard accounts.
+However, your visa, reason for stay, and proof of funds will still be checked.
 If you have sufficient proof of assets, this is one option worth considering.

-Here is the route that education-migration families most commonly take.
-While waiting for your visa to be approved, the practical approach is to cover living expenses with a Wise debit card.
+Here is the route most commonly taken by education-relocation families.
+While waiting for your visa, the practical approach is to cover living expenses with a Wise debit card while you prepare.

-Enter on a tourist visa and get a local SIM
+Enter on a tourist visa · obtain a local SIM

 First, get a local SIM card.
-A Malaysian phone number is also required to open a bank account, so arrange this early.
+A Malaysian phone number is also required to open a bank account, so it's best to arrange this early.

 School and housing procedures

-Proceed with international school enrollment and rental contract arrangements.
-A rental contract can also be used as proof of address at the bank.
+Proceed with enrolment at an international school and signing a rental contract.
+The rental agreement can also be used at the bank as proof of address.

 Apply for a Student Visa / Guardian Visa through the school.
 This visa is the key to opening a bank account.